2000NewBooks/Kitterman-does-projects-over-again-to-see-improvement/DevelopmentLogSloan.md

 replace, and with what java thingies.
 We are pretty far on our way toward our next deliverable, which is "Recognize the entirety of
 Ruby".
 This would probably take quite a long time to actually complete, but we should have all of the commands that will be likely to show up in someone's Ruby code that they'd like to translate.

+##3/18/2016
+Today I continued working on the codecademy Ruby course, and began implementing a multi-dimensional array translator, as theyh are pretty similar in java and Ruby.
+I also tried to make a translator for the .each method in Ruby, by just making an iterator for() loop, and attempted to implement the java version of a Ruby for loop with start..end or start...end.